-Inside: How to get your Spanish class moving to increase engagement and motivation.
+Inside: Movement in Spanish class.
+How to get your Spanish class moving to increase engagement and motivation.

-Quizlet Live has become my go to time filler with and extra 10-15 minutes at the end of class.
-I rarely create anything myself and just search the chapter of the novel we are reading or unit of study and find either vocabulary, or questions in Spanish.
+Quizlet Live has become my go-to time filler with an extra 10-15 minutes at the end of Spanish class.
+I rarely create anything myself and just search the chapter of the novel we are reading or unit of study and find either vocabulary or questions in Spanish.
 But to keep it fresh and also gets students up and moving I love the variation of Quizlet Live Relay Race.
-Students all sign in like normal, but I recommend using computers if you have them, or having students using phones to shut of their lock screen.
+Students all sign in like normal, but I recommend using computers if you have them, or having students use phones to shut off their lock screen.
 Students set up all computers on a table and then stand a few steps back from the table or on the other side.
 One member at a time runs up to the computers to answer the question for the whole group.
 Like a relay race, once they return the next team member has a chance to answer the next question and so forth until everyone is done.
 You can see more details in this post.

 All you need for Running Dictation is 8-10 sentences typed up in Spanish and printed over a book chapter or story.
 These can be taped up all around a room, or better yet in a hallway or large common area or gym.
 There are many variations to the activity, but here is what I do.
 Students are broken into teams of 3-4 students and the “jobs” rotate after each turn.
 The jobs are as follows:

 - Runner – Goes to read the information and verbally recites it to the writer.
 They may need to take multiple trips to fully relay the information.

 - Writer – Writes down what the runner says

 - Artist – Draws what the writer wrote (to show comprehension)